pmsoftware/odietamo/docs/Demo1StepByStep.rst

 .. figure:: imgs/9_1_1.png

 Note that if you examine the logs closely, you'll see two steps that issued warnings - the step *Create Flush Control* in both the OSUTL_FLUSH_MASTER_REPOSITORY and OSUTL_FLUSH_WORK_REPOSITORY.
-The *flush control* tables were created by the OdiScm demo import script.
+The *flush control* tables were created by the ODI-SCM demo import script.
 It’s safe to ignore this warning.

 Check in ODI code from demo environment 1 SVN working copy to the SVN repository
 ====================================================================================